silpagui/silpagui.github.io/README.md

 Reading a ton of books and papers, with a lot of critical thinking and practice improving my skills every day.
 I can say with confidence that I can bring value to a project, and that I am a doer.

-**Specialties**: Fullstack development, internal/external trainer, soft skills, fast adaptability, fast learning.
+**Specialties**: Front End development, internal/external trainer, soft skills, fast adaptability, fast learning.

 **Technical Skills**: React, Redux, Typescript, React Router DOM, Node, Express, HTML5, CSS3, Javascript, Axios, SCSS, Git, Figma